 - College of Dentistry: Bachelor of Dental Hygiene

-- ALL Other UNMC DEGREE and CERTIFICATE PROGRAMS are considered GRADUATE/PROFESSIONAL Programs.
+ALL Other UNMC DEGREE and CERTIFICATE PROGRAMS are considered GRADUATE/PROFESSIONAL Programs.
 The FAFSA should be completed in accordance with FAFSA instructions.
-PARENT information is NOT required unless you are a College of Dentistry or College of Pharmacy Student.
-Dentistry and Pharmacy students who wish to be considered for the subsidized Health Professions Student Loan-HPSL (interest free while enrolled and 5% interest in repayment) must file their FAFSA by April 1, 2018 AND PARENT income information must be included on the FAFSA for HPSL consideration.
+PARENT information is NOT required on the FAFSA for graduate/professional students unless you are a College of Dentistry or College of Pharmacy Student.
+Dentistry and Pharmacy students who wish to be considered for the subsidized Health Professions Student Loan (interest free while enrolled and 5% interest in repayment) must file their FAFSA by APRIL 1, 2021 AND PARENT income information must be included on the FAFSA for HPSL consideration.

 INCOME REDUCTION REVIEW:

 An income reduction review is relevant for undergraduate students only.
 Graduate and Professional students are not eligible for NEED BASED federal grant/loan aid.
 The income/tax information plays no role in your eligibility for Direct Unsubsidized/Direct Graduate PLUS loan aid.

 The following procedure for INCOME REDUCTION REVIEW is as follows:

 - The 2021-2022 FAFSA with valid 2019 Income/Tax Information must be on file in the UNMC Financial Aid Office before requesting the review.
 Our office will not consider income reduction reviews until a valid FAFSA with 2019 income/asset information is on file.

 - Submit a written request to email@example.com with subject line: INCOME REDUCTION REVIEW.
 Provide a written explanation for the request.
 Our office will review the request and advise the student and/or parents of the appropriate documentation required for the income reduction review.

 The UNMC Financial Aid Office will accept Income Reduction Reviews for the following reasons: